9 Signs You're Married To A Psychopath, So You Know What To Look Out For

 7. Their Psychopathic Behavior Is A Pattern

-Dr. Robert Schug, a neurocriminologist and clinical psychologist specializing in the biology and psychology of the criminal mind, told Reader's Digest that while it's regular for people to get swept up in occasional moments of road rage, or extreme fantasy, that this behavior is a pattern for psychopaths. “[With a psychopath], these are things happening over and over again,” Schug said.
-“It’s a personality disorder.
-The personality manifests at work, at school, with family, with friends, when they’re young, when they’re a teenager, when they’re an adult.”
+Dr. Robert Schug, a neurocriminologist and clinical psychologist specializing in the biology and psychology of the criminal mind, told Reader's Digest that while it's everyone can get swept up in occasional moments of road rage, or extreme fantasy, this behavior is a pattern for psychopaths. “[With a psychopath], these are things happening over and over again,” Schug said.
+These patterns can manifest in a variety of ways, according to Legg: “If you find that they are deceitful and constantly lying to you, or are irritable or aggressive, or demonstrate considerable irresponsibility (constantly losing jobs, or always in trouble with their boss), then these may represent signs that there may be other issues at work.”
 A one-off isn't enough to categorize your spouse as a psychopath, but if you find yourself facing the same irrational and negative behavior over and over again, you may want to consider digging deeper into your spouse's behavior with a medical professional.

 8. They Have Questionable Morals